Mindful presenting success is available to us all.

 LAW 4 – Your role is to influence

-To achieve that goal our content has to be rich, relevant and rewarding.
-We also need to understand what it will take to influence our audience in terms of not only what we say but the way we say it.
+To influence anyone, our content has to be rich, relevant and rewarding.
+Influence comes from not only what we say, but the way we say it too.

 Dr Robert Cialdini’s ‘Six principles of influence’, shares some powerful universal principles which we can use in our role as presenters.
 I’ve shared some simple tips on how to use these principles when presenting in a previous article.
 ‘The A to Z of Mindful Presenting: P – Persuasion’.